risingwavelabs/risingwave/docs/developer/benchmark_tool/state_store.md

 - `--value-size`

-  - The length (bytes) of a value in a key/value
+  - Size (bytes) of each value
   - Default: 100

 - `--batch-size`

-  - The number of key/values in a batch
+  - Number of key/values in a batch
   - Default: 1

 # Metrics